Skip to content

 This is where most people get stuck.
 Not because they do not understand protein, but because execution in everyday life is harder than knowing what to do.

-If fat loss is your goal, choose 1.2–1.6 g/kg and start on the low end for two weeks.
-If you're going with the super simplified version go with one gram per pound of ideal body weight or 2.2 grams per kilogram of ideal body weight.
+If fat loss or weight loss is your goal, choose 1.2 to 1.6 g/kg and start on the low end for two weeks.
+If you're going with the super simplified version, go with one gram per pound of ideal body weight or 2.2 grams per kilogram of ideal body weight.
 Then adjust based on hunger, training recovery, and consistency.

-Step 2: Use “protein anchors” my favorite consistency tool that you can learn more about in Protein Foundations.
+This is my favorite consistency tool, and you can learn more about it in Protein Foundations.

 Instead of trying to hit a daily number perfectly, set three anchors that you repeat most days: